GaloisInc/grift/README.md

 ## Simulation

-- Must be able to run all code compiled by the RISC-V GCC toolchain (including, but not limited to, booting the Linux kernel)
+- Must be able to run all code compiled by the RISC-V GCC toolchain (including, but not limited to, booting the Linux kernel).
+However, performance in simulation is explicitly *not* a concern.
+- Must pass all relevant tests from riscv-tests and riscv-compliance test suites.

-## Analysis
+## Documentation

+- Core Haskell code must be cleanly Haddock-documented.
+- Instruction semantics should pretty-print to pseudocode in a readable form, in the style of the RISC-V Reader (Appendix A) pseudocode.

 Secondary Requirements
 ===

+- Coverage analysis and test generation tooling for RISC-V Compliance Task Group.
+- Straightforward integration with other languages, tools, and frameworks (Coq, Verilog, ...)

 Current Status
 ===